Fitting the saddle to the horses’ withers

 The mounting problem can be lessened by using a mounting block, having someone weight the off stirrup while you mount, or by the use of a Saddle Stabilizer.
 The Stabilizer is a strap that is attached to the saddle and anchors around the horse’s off front leg.
 However, you must remove the Saddle Stabilizer while riding.

-Avoid using thick pads on these horses since they will move the saddle further from the horses back reducing saddle stability.
+Avoid using thick pads on these horses since they will move the saddle further from the horse’s back reducing saddle stability.
 To improve stability, use a thin wool felt pad.
 As you ride the saddle and pad will compress and improve stability.

-If the Saddle Fits
+If The Saddle Fits

-Pay attention to your horse’s behavior.
+Pay attention to your horse’s behaviour.
 The first hint that you have achieved the correct saddle fit might be a happier horse that no longer shows objection to being saddled.
 After you’ve climbed aboard, you will notice a more relaxed and willing mount beneath you.

 However, once you are satisfied with the fit of your saddle, your duty doesn’t end there.
 Bear in mind that saddle fit is a never-ending task, and you must continue to check the fit of the saddle.